murdockfpv/murdockfpv.github.io/_posts/2021-01-24-Cloud-Research.md

 ---
 layout: post
-title: Clouds at Sunset (a study, 12 photos)
+title: Clouds at Sunset (a study, 13 photos)
 ---

-> I really appreciate a good sunset, and want to be able to predict top-tier sunset opportunities based on aviation weather reports.
+> I really appreciate a good sunset, and I want to be able to predict top-tier sunset opportunities based on aviation weather reports.
 I began a scientific study to determine exactly what factors create a jaw-dropping sunset.

 # Cloud Research using my drone